Ways to Prevent Email Account being compromised in a Breach

 In this interview Dave Wreski, CEO of Guardian Digital, explains various best practices for securing your email and protecting your privacy.

-BD: What role does email typically play in data breaches and data leaks and how can an effective email security solution prevent the compromise of email accounts and sensitive data?
+What role does email typically play in data breach and data leaks and how can an effective email security solution prevent the compromise of email accounts and sensitive data?

 - Create a strong password that includes a variety of characters and NEVER share your password.